Fertility specialists aid mother's gift: Carrying her daughter’s child

 After taking time to recover physically and emotionally, Emily decided to give her mother's offer a chance.

-They were referred to Helen Kim, MD, director of in vitro fertilization in the department of obstetrics and gynecology at the University of Chicago Medicine, and her colleague, David Cohen, MD, associate professor of obstetrics/gynecology and chief of reproductive endocrinology and infertility, who ran numerous physical and psychological tests.
+They were referred to Helen Kim, MD, director of in vitro fertilization in the department of obstetrics and gynecology at the University of Chicago Medicine, who ran numerous physical and psychological tests.
 Cindy, Emily and Mike passed with "flying colors," Cindy said.

 The medical team then walked the Jordans and Cindy through every step from paperwork and progesterone shots to extracting Emily's eggs, creating embryos in a lab and placing the embryos in Cindy's body.
 Once they were able to confirm a viable pregnancy, Cindy was on her way to what doctors have called an impressively normal pregnancy.